-It is a unique financing model that lets you raise funds without diluting equity or providing collateral.
+Revenue based funding is a unique financing model that lets you raise funds without diluting equity or providing collateral.
 There’s no headache of a fixed monthly instalment or tenure.
 You pay a percentage of your future revenues till you repay the entire capital plus a small fee.
-You can read more about it here.

-Is RBF a good fit for your business?
+Is revenue based funding a good fit for your business?

-Here’s a 5-point checklist to simplify this.
-If your business ticks all the boxes, RBF might be the perfect financing model for you.
+Here’s a 5-point checklist.
+If your business ticks all the boxes, revenue based funding might be the perfect financing model for you.

 1) Transparent online revenues

 The capital you raise and your repayments are linked to your revenues.
 Hence, they should be online and easily trackable.
 This is a prerequisite of most revenue based financiers, as they rely on your online data to make the funding decisions.

 2) Healthy gross margins

 A portion of your future revenues will go towards repayment.
 So, your business should have healthy gross margins of at least 30%.